attack-monkey/hypereduce/README.md

 Whenever urlState changes, it also triggers a ROUTE_CHANGE action.

-If the url was somesite.com/cats/123?filter=on&show=cute-cats then the action will look like...
+If the url is somesite.com/cats/123?filter=on&show=cute-cats then the action will look like...

 ```javascript